 Ventricular fibrillation is an arrhythmia that starts in your ventricle.
 This occurs when the electrical signals that tell your heart muscle to pump cause your ventricles to quiver (fibrillate) instead.
-The quivering means that your blood is not pumping blood out to the rest of your body.
+The quivering means that your heart is not pumping blood out to the rest of your body.
 In some people, V-fib may happen several times a day.
-This is called an “electrical storm.”
+This is called an electrical storm.

 Sustained V-fib can lead to sudden cardiac arrest (SCA) and/or sudden cardiac death (SCD).
-It needs immediate medical attention.
+It needs immediate medical care.

 What causes ventricular fibrillation?

-The cause of ventricular fibrillation is not always known but it can occur with certain medical conditions.
+The cause of V-fib isn't always known but it can occur with certain medical conditions.
 V-fib most commonly occurs during an acute heart attack or shortly thereafter.
-When heart muscle does not get enough blood flow, it can become electrically unstable and cause dangerous heart rhythms.
+When heart muscle doesn't get enough blood flow, it can become electrically unstable and cause dangerous heart rhythms.
 A heart that has been damaged by a heart attack or other heart muscle damage is vulnerable to V-fib.
-Other causes include heart failure, heart valve disease, electrolyte abnormalities such as low potassium, certain medicines, and certain genetic diseases that affect the heart's ion channels or electrical conduction.
+Other causes include heart failure, heart valve disease, low potassium level or other electrolyte abnormalities, certain medicines, and certain genetic diseases that affect the heart's ion channels or electrical conduction.

 Who is at risk for ventricular fibrillation?

 - An acute or prior heart attack